 About St John’s College

-The Chapel of St John’s College in the first of eleven courts was constructed between 1866-1869 to replace a smaller, mediaeval chapel and was inspired from the Sainte-Chapelle in Paris.
-The tower of 50 metres high is the tallest structure in Cambridge and can be climbed via a small door on First Court.
-It contains some fifteenth-century glass, and numerous paintings and panelling from 1516, and were salvaged from the old chapel.
+The famous Chapel of St John’s College in the first of 11 courts was designed by George Gilbert Scott in 1863-9 (inspired from the Sainte-Chapelle in Paris) and constructed between 1866-1869 to replace a smaller, medieval chapel.
+The tower is 50 metres high, the tallest structure in Cambridge, and can be climbed via a small door on First Court.
+It contains 15th century glass and numerous paintings and panelling from 1516, salvaged from the old chapel.

-The bridge connecting Third Court to New Court is now commonly known as the Bridge of Sighs.
-It is one of the most photographed buildings in Cambridge, It is a single-span bridge of stone with highly decorative Neo-Gothic covered footwalk over with traceried openings.
-From the three bay arcade at the East end you may have a chance to watch the rowers of the Boat Club in their scarlet jackets practicing for the famous races on the Cam river.
+The bridge connecting Third Court to New Court is commonly known as the Bridge of Sighs, and is one of the most photographed buildings in Cambridge.
+It is a single-span stone bridge with a highly decorative Neo-Gothic covered footwalk over the top, with traceried openings.
+From the three bay arcade at the East end you can sometimes see rowers from the Boat Club practicing for the famous races on the Cam river.

 Follow in the footsteps of King Henry VIII, view the places where Henry left his mark on history and find fantastic historic sites to visit on your travels, includes interactive map.